clusterio/universal_edges/docs/Reimplementing edge transports.md

   - Controller translates InBelt -> OutBelt etc
 - EdgeTransfer - Instance | Controller -> Instance (Does this allow trains to be eaten?
 Send trains and delay deletion?)
   - Edge ID, Type, Amount, Connector position

+## Active status

+The active status is key in managing edges.
+Generally, this is the value you want to diagnose when something is not working.

+The active status is FALSE when:
+- Either instance is not running
+- Source and target is on the same instance

+The active status is part of and synchronized with the edge config.